Skip to main content

 Naming keys

+Use names that make revocation decisions obvious.
 Avoid names like test, key, or worker when more than one person operates the workspace.

 Store the key